stevensshlee-svg/Networking-demos/Integrated Labs/Branch Office Network/README.md

 While building the topology, several issues came up that required troubleshooting.

 DHCP clients receiving APIPA addresses:
 * Initially hosts were receiving 169.254.x.x addresses.
 This was caused by missing routing between the branch router and the Layer 3 switch where the VLAN interfaces were configured.
-Once the proper routes were added, DHCP requests were successfully forwarded to the router.
+Once the proper routes were added, DHCP requests were successfully forwarded from the router to the SVIs and ultimately the endhosts requesting the IP address.

 OSPF adjacency dropping:
 * After configuring NAT on the HQ router, the OSPF neighbor relationship between routers dropped and the dead timer eventually expired.
 This was caused by accidentally applying the ACL used for NAT directly to the interface with an access-group.
 Since the ACL only permitted internal LAN traffic, it blocked OSPF hello packets (protocol 89) from passing across the link.
 Once the ACL was removed from the interface and left only for NAT matching, OSPF adjacencies formed normally again.